dahiyaakshay/projectflow/Project-Flow.md

   return projects;
 }

-This comprehensive documentation provides everything needed to develop a minimal, monochrome project management tool for local hosting.
-The design emphasizes simplicity, performance, and functionality while maintaining a clean, professional appearance.
+This comprehensive documentation provides everything needed to develop a minimal, monochrome project management tool for local hosting with opaque token-based authentication.
+The design emphasizes simplicity, performance, and security while maintaining a clean, professional appearance.
 Key implementation notes:

-Start with Phase 1 (Core Backend) to establish the foundation Use the provided color palette and component styles for consistency Implement the Kanban board early as it's a key differentiator Focus on performance from the beginning with proper indexing and caching Maintain the minimal design philosophy throughout development
+Start with Phase 1 (Core Backend) to establish the foundation with secure session management Use the provided color palette and component styles for consistency Implement the Kanban board early as it's a key differentiator Focus on performance from the beginning with proper indexing and caching Maintain the minimal design philosophy throughout development Ensure proper session cleanup and security practices are followed